Birdy-C/MIT-6-837/Project/instruction.md

 - middle mouse button - translate the scene center (truck),
 - right mouse button - move the camera closer to or further from the scene (dolly)

+## Assignment 4

+- t - a single ray is traced

+## Assignment 5

+- g - toggle between
+  - (1) visualizing all occupied grid cells
+  - (2) visualizing the cells traversed while walking along the ray
+  - (3) the faces crossed to enter each cell along the ray.